asgard125/forum_homework_web/README.md

+# It a forum on django.

-# It is my homework project on django for university
+Was made as a homework project for my university